ireapps/coding-for-journalists/README.md

 ### Next Steps

 If you're curious about the different paths for installing Python and various libraries on your own computer, some excellent resources exist as part of the [PyCAR](https://github.com/ireapps/pycar/) repository.
 The [take home portion](https://github.com/ireapps/pycar/blob/master/takehome/README.md) points to several tutorials and guides that cover Mac and PC setup, how to compartmentalize projects in their own virtual environments and the use of version control.

+If you want to use a virtualenv, we've included a (short) requirements file for ```pip``` with all the non-standard libraries used and their dependencies.

 Here's are stops to make as you expand your knowledge and keep practicing these news skills: